Duration : 14 Days

 Group Size : 3-5 pax

 There are deluxe luxury lodges in the Everest Base camp trail.
 We have designed your itinerary using the Khumbu Valleys deluxe Lodges en-route so you need not to be worry about showers and English style toilet facilities.
 Enjoy a clean warm bed, a shower and great food at the end of a day on the trail.
 These lodges come with excellent cuisine, fresh linens, en-suite bathrooms and are statistically placed in an areas where the best views are available.
-You are guarantee Himalayan hospitality.
+You are guaranteed Himalayan hospitality.

 © 2012 - 2018 Kailash Himalaya Treks